CB$^2$O: Consensus-Based Bi-Level Optimization: Introduction

 \paragraph{Related works in bi-level optimization problems of the form~\eqref{eq:bilevel_opt}.} The convex case of bi-level optimization problems of the form~\eqref{eq:bilevel_opt} (also known as simple bi-level optimization problems), i.e., where both the upper- and lower-level objective functions~$G$ and $L$ in \eqref{eq:bilevel_opt} are assumed to be convex, has been extensively studied in recent years.
 In what follows, we discuss those works that are related to our method, and refer the reader to \cite{giang2023projection,jiang2023conditional,chen2024penalty} for a more comprehensive review of the literature on this problem.

 One standard approach for solving convex bi-level optimization problems of the form~\eqref{eq:bilevel_opt} is to recast the problem as a single-level unconstrained optimization problem by introducing a suitable Lagrangian; this approach is commonly referred to as regularization approach.
-Specifically, in \cite{tikhonov1977solutions} the authors propose to combine the upper- and lower-level objective functions in \eqref{eq:bilevel_opt} to obtained the unconstrained optimization problem $\argmin_{\theta \in \bbR^d}\, \{\LM L(\theta) + G(\theta)\}$, with regularization parameter $\LM > 0$.
+Specifically, in \cite{tikhonov1977solutions} the authors propose to combine the upper- and lower-level objective functions in \eqref{eq:bilevel_opt} to obtain the unconstrained optimization problem $\argmin_{\theta \in \bbR^d}\, \{\LM L(\theta) + G(\theta)\}$, with regularization parameter $\LM > 0$.
 To address the issue of tuning $\LM$, works such as \cite{cabot2005proximal,solodov2007explicit, dutta2020algorithms} propose to iteratively update the regularization parameter in a suitable way, producing in this way a sequence $\{\LM_k\}_{k\geq 0}$.
 This approach has been further explored under various assumptions and different algorithmic choices in \cite{helou2017subgradient,malitsky2017primal,amini2019iterative, kaushik2021method,shen2023online,chen2024penalty}.
-However, these approaches are dual methods inherently and they are effective only when strong duality holds, thereby limiting their applicability to the nonconvex case that we explore in the present paper.
-By contrast, our interacting particle system-based approach is a primal method, which directly and inherently tackles the primal problem~\eqref{eq:bilevel_opt}, making it consequently more suitable for the nonconvex setting.
+However, these approaches are dual methods inherently and thus are effective only when strong duality holds, thereby limiting their applicability to the convex case.
+In contrast, our interacting particle system-based approach is a primal method, which directly and inherently tackles the primal problem~\eqref{eq:bilevel_opt}, making it consequently more suitable for the nonconvex setting.

 Another strategy is to approximate the set~$\Theta$ of global minimizers of $L$ with a surrogate set of simpler and more explicit form, before applying conventional projection-based or projection-free algorithms using this surrogate set \cite{beck2014first,jiang2023conditional,cao2024projection,cao2024accelerated}.
 This approach is referred to as the sub-level set approach.
 However, these surrogate sets are built based on the convexity of the lower-level objective function $L$, which limits their ability to accurately approximate the set $\Theta$ in nonconvex settings, thereby reducing the effectiveness of those methods.
 Our CB\textsuperscript{2}O method~\eqref{eq:dyn_micro} shares some conceptual similarities with the sub-level set approach.
 Specifically, the set~$\Qbeta{\rho_t^N}$, as defined in \eqref{eq:Qbeta_FiniteParticles}, can be regarded as an approximation of the neighborhoods of the set~$\Theta$ of global minimizers of the lower-level objective~$L$, in particular, in the mean-field regime with small $\beta$.
 Unlike existing methods, however, the construction of $\Qbeta{\rho_t^N}$ does not depend on the convexity of the objective function $L$, making it, in consequence, applicable to the relevant class of nonconvex problems that are of interest to us.